poynt/developer/_posts/2015-01-01-app-review-process.md

 ### Step 7:
-Developer returns completed and signed forms to the Poynt app team by responding to the automated email generated after apk was submitted.
-If you did not receive that email you can send the documents direclty to `app-reviews@poynt.co`.
+Developer returns completed and signed forms to the Poynt app team by sending the documents directly to `app-reviews@poynt.co`.

 ### Step 8:
-When an app is submitted, Poynt app analyzer reviews the app within 24 hours.
-If any issues are found the app is rejected with the recommendation to update the app for further consideration.
-The results are made available under the developer portal for review.
+When an app is submitted, the app is reviewed within 24 hours.
+If any issues, app is rejected and the rejection reasons are displayed within developer portal.
+Developer can update the app and resubmit a new version for further consideration.
 The app is placed back in the queue(Step 2) if rejected.

 If the app passes all checks, the app advances to the next step.

 ### Step 9:
 If the app passes all the necessary checks, it is signed.

 ### Step 10:
 After the app is signed, the app is set to show up under the `Beta Apps` section of the app store on the terminal.
-Details provided under <a href="https://poynt.github.io/developer/appstore/how-to-submit-apk.html#WhatsNew">How to Submit an apk - "What's New"</a> section.
+Details provided under <a href="https://poynt.github.io/developer/appstore/how-to-submit-apk.html#BetaApps">Step 10 - Beta Apps</a>.
 <div class="note"><span style="font-weight:bold">IMPORTANT!</span> During the Pilot / Beta testing phase, the app can be installed on up to 10 devices for beta testing.
 As soon as the device limit is reached the app will not be displayed under the `Beta Apps` section of the app store.</div>
 <p>&nbsp;</p>
 <p>